Teen overcomes all odds after traumatic brain injury

-COLORADO SPRINGS — A few questionable decisions, left on teen with a traumatic brain injury.
+COLORADO SPRINGS — A few questionable decisions, left one local teen with a traumatic brain injury.
 She got five surgeries on her brain and one on her eye.

 In an instant, Michael Porr’s world changed forever when his daughter Jasmine was in an accident.

-“I was weak no energy, no muscle left, everything was collapsing shutting down. said Michael Porr.
-“If she doesn’t know into surgery, she will more than likely die in ICU.”
+“I was weak no energy, no muscle left, everything was collapsing, shutting down,” said Michael Porr describing his feeling of hearing the news.
+“If she doesn’t go into surgery now, she will more than likely die in the ICU.”

-She did die twice in the hospital, once on her way to the operating room and again halfway through surgery.
+She died twice in the hospital, once on her way to the operating room and again halfway through surgery.

-To Michael, the 5 and a half hour surgery felt like an eternity.
+To Michael, the five and a half hour surgery felt like an eternity.

 “He did say prior to the surgery there is a very good chance she could die in the surgery,” said Michael.
 “That’s the most devastating thing you could ever hear about your child.”